mindplay-dk/session/README.md

 ### Usage

-Note that `SessionContainer` does not attempt to control the PHP session lifecycle - it only provides a type-safe means of storing serialized objects in session variables; you are still in charge of e.g. starting the session with `session_start()`, etc.
+Note that `SessionService` does not attempt to control the PHP session lifecycle - it only provides a type-safe means of storing serialized objects in session variables; you are still in charge of e.g. starting the session with `session_start()`, etc.

 #### Setting up

-Let's assume you have a session model like this:
+Let's assume you have a session model like this one:

 ```PHP
 class Cart